luka535/log-guardian/README.md

 This project is a web service designed to analyze log files.

-Goal is to revise python and create personal pproject
+Goal is to revise python and create personal project